 They often are built with stone or old brick that make the overall appearance of the house look older.
 Do you want to modernize your house?
 Or are you trying to change the dark feel that your fireplace brings to the room?

-Fireplace painting is a safe and rewarding option that will transform the theme of your home.
+Fireplace painting is a safe and rewarding project that will transform the feel of your home.
 With such a big project, you’ll need some direction on how to paint your fireplace and what to use.
-We’re here to help you answer all of your questions and prepare you for your DIY fireplace painting.
+We’re here to help you answer all of your questions and prepare for your DIY fireplace painting.

 Preparing Your Fireplace